Today marks the 100th birthday of Jimmy Carter.

 1924 = Jimmy Carter = American naval lieutenant, farmer, politician, 39th POTUS, and Nobel Prize laureate

-1935 = Julie Andrews = English actress and singer
+1935 = Julie Andrews = English actor and singer

 1945 = Donny Hathaway = American singer-songwriter, pianist, and producer